circus-acts/circuit-js/README.md

 Acts are circuit patterns

 ## Hot or cold?
 Circus doesn't really deal with observables because it has no notion of subscribers, but  patterns will be discerned, and in such cases, circus would be hot by default.
+For example, two signals joined after their value has been set will not propagate until both signals are reset.

 Cold behaviour is always available through composition:

 ```javascript
 	signalA = circus.signal(['X','Y','Z'])